FlorFleitas/FlorFleitas/README.md

 ## What I want to do next :thinking:
-- At least delve into AI and ML.
+- Keep learning and to find an environment where I can grow and develope my programming skills!

 ## Reach me
 [![Github](https://img.shields.io/github/followers/sarthakbh321?label=Follow&style=social)](https://github.com/FlorFleitas)